mc-hw/0001-555-latches/README.md

 The bistable latch is build around integrated circuit U2.
 Pushing SW1 button triggers high output state of `BSTBL_OUT` signal.
 Pushing SW2 button triggers low output state of `BSTBL_OUT` signal.
-The `BSTBL_OUT` signal is provided to screw connector J3 [TODO: replace].
+The `BSTBL_OUT` signal is provided to screw connector J3.
 The state of `BSTBL_OUT` signal is visualised with D2 LED.

 The monostable latch is build around integrated circuit U3.
 Potentiometer RV3, together with resistor R6 and capacitor C4 regulate the pulse duration of the `MSTBL_OUT` output signal.
 The pulse is triggered by pushing SW3 button.
 The pulse duration range is 25ms-25s.
-The `MSTBL_OUT` signal is provided to screw connector J4 [TODO: replace].
+The `MSTBL_OUT` signal is provided to screw connector J4.
 The state of `MSTBL_OUT` signal is visualised with D3 LED.

+The maximum output current of each output signal is ~15mA (input voltage/1000).

-## Assembly and running
+## Assembly

+The circuit should be assembled on a single-sided [TODO: confirm], THT printed circuit board.

 <img src="images/pcb.png" alt="PCB assemble layout" style="width:300px;"/>
 <img src="images/gerber.png" alt="PCB gerber" style="width:300px;"/>

-[TODO: describe]
+## Running

+The device should be powered with 5-15VDC.
+The voltage should be provided to screw connector J1 `DC_IN`, pin 1 is +, pin 2 is -.

+After providing the voltage all output signals should be available (observe LED visualisations).

 ## Bill of Materials